-The venue for my September 2018 exhibition was an old courthouse in the centre of Bodmin, mid Cornwall.
-I’ve shown there several times before.
-This time, however, it struck me as entirely appropriate that this space was once the public gallery, in a different meaning of the word, of what was once a courthouse.
+The venue for Tom’s September 2018 exhibition was an old courthouse in the centre of Bodmin, mid Cornwall.
+He had shown there several times before.
+This time, however, it struck Tom as entirely appropriate that this space was once the public gallery, in a different meaning of the word, of what was once a courthouse.

 See all the paintings and installation shots here.

 Tom was able to make a handsome donation to the charity Reprieve from sales in connection with this exhibition.

 Tom was invited to give a demonstration to members of Newquay Art Society.
 Trawling through the archive of his digital reference materials he came across shots taken a few years earlier that seemed to provide a promising starting point.
 It was during a summer afternoon visit to the cliffs at Bedruthan Steps.
 He had been recording the forms of the spectacular coast and sea when a clap of thunder made him turn around towards the National Trust café there.
 The mass of cloud above and the rooftop forms of the buildings below provided an image of the kind of identity and difference that fascinated Tom.
 Re-discovering this image, it seemed to Tom to ‘fit the bill’ perfectly for this demonstration.
 Tom explained about his interest in how the illuminated cloud mass was in some ways similar to, in others very different from, the roof structures below, the ’lively greys’ suggested by billowing cloud forms taking centre-stage between these two areas of the painting.